 In addition to these weapons, we each carried our sidearm.
 Aboard we had a dozen hand grenades, ammo for the 203, 4 AT-4 anti-tank weapons, and

-We did have one big surprise for a defense of the Battle Central.
-Two M1A1s had been shipped to us to help with its protection.
+We did have one big surprise for the defense of the Battle Central.
+Two M1A1s had been assigned to us to help with its protection.
 In a worse case scenario, their firepower would have been a huge asset.

 As it was, they mostly ended up babysitting.
 I wonder how the tankers assigned to us felt being left out of the last great tank battles of the 20th Century.

 One day we were working and a wonderful smell washed across the compound.
 The cooks were getting lunch ready.
-Every cowboy knows the smell. it smelled like they were grilling steaks, but then everything they cooked smelled like grilled steak.
+Every cowboy knows the smell.
+It was like they were grilling steaks, but then everything they cooked smelled like grilled steak.

 When we went to lunch, a big sirloin, cooked to perfection, was on my plate.
-We were going in.
+Read all about that here.
+That meant we were going in.
 Before the sun went down, we were heading North into Iraq.

 The Battle Central breaks up and heads north.
 There was a light sandstorm to hide our advance.